 At the end of the day, only you can decide if either of these business bank accounts are right for your business.
 In the Azlo vs. Axos comparison, Azlo is likely the best option for new businesses that don’t have a lot of cash on hand and don’t want to pay any service fees.
 While this account is completely fee-free with no balance minimums, you also won’t earn any interest.

 On the other hand, Axos is best for more established businesses that have more liquid capital and are looking for a bank they can grow with.
-With their four different account types, you can find both checking and savings accounts to store your funds while earning interest.
 And as long as you can meet minimum balance requirements, you can skip the service fees.

 If neither Azlo nor Axos seems right for your business, consider your other online banking options.
 If you prefer to do your banking in person, check out national or local options.